 At International Tournaments, the Technical Jury is appointed by the organising country during the Preliminary Conference.
-The President of the Technical Jury is preferably a member of the CSC.

-The President of the Technical Jury should not be a national of the hosting nation.
+The President of the Technical Jury is preferably a member of the CSC and should not be a national of the hosting nation.

 Fair and friendly cooperation between the Organising Committee and the Technical Jury is recommended.